- Initial Proposals (Optional) due by February 15, 2023.

 In addition, we will evaluate proposals for this special call together so that we can ensure variation across the projects.
 In particular, we will strive to select a package of studies that, collectively, represent a range of JTF priorities, study designs (e.g., experimental vs. correlational), and researcher backgrounds (e.g., research specialty, researcher location, etc.).
 This way, we will avoid overrepresenting a given topic, type of research, or type of researcher in this initiative.

-Possible submission outcomes include “desk rejection” upon initial review, rejection upon full review, provisional acceptance, or an invitation to revise and resubmit for next year’s call.
+Possible submission outcomes include “desk rejection” upon initial review, rejection upon full review, provisional acceptance, or an invitation to revise and resubmit.

-Following a successful period of needs assessment, preparation, personnel identification, lab recruitment, and pre-registration, provisionally selected studies will commence data collection in early 2023 and end data collection in late 2023.
+Following a successful period of needs assessment, preparation, personnel identification, lab recruitment, and pre-registration, provisionally selected studies will commence data collection in late 2023 and end data collection in late 2024.

-For pre-submission inquiries, please email Chris Chartier at email@example.com.
-He is happy to meet with proposing authors and/or answer questions about what is likely to make for a strong submission.
+For pre-submission inquiries, please email Kathleen Schmidt at firstname.lastname@example.org or Chris Chartier at email@example.com .
+They are happy to meet with proposing authors and/or answer questions about what is likely to make for a strong submission.